grafana/explore-profiles/src/README.md

 - A Grafana Cloud account
 - A Grafana stack in Grafana Cloud with a configured [Pyroscope data source](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/data-sources/pyroscope/) receiving profiling data

-To use Explore Traces with self-hosted Grafana open source or Grafana Enterprise, you need:
+To use Explore Profiles with self-hosted Grafana open source or Grafana Enterprise, you need:

 - Your own Grafana instance running 11.0 or newer
 - Pyroscope 1.7 or newer